All Episodes

 This is from the floor of the Senate this morning.

-Uh we'll have Schumer's reaction to this when we come back.
+We'll have Schumer's reaction to this when we come back.

 It's on his website.

-Everybody say, whoa, how can this be?
+Everybody says, whoa, how can this be?

 It's frigid up there.

-Apparently they think this is what they found.
+They think this is what they found.

-Uh well, uh I no, I don't think there are any endangered species up there.
+Well, no, I don't think there are any endangered species up there.

-The uh or in yeah, that have to be how it's pronounced.
+Yeah, that have to be how it's pronounced.

-The uh rare occurrence of liquid water so near the surface raises many questions about the mysterious moon.
+The rare occurrence of liquid water so near the surface raises many questions about the mysterious moon.

 Well, one thing we've learned, folks, where there's water, there are ports.